 PRL, known as the "cradle of space sciences," is a premier national research institution under the aegis of the Department of Space, Government of India.
-The broad areas of ongoing research activities in PRL are Astronomy & Astrophysics, Solar Physics, Space & Atmospheric Sciences, Atomic & Molecular Physics, Optical Physics, Astrochemistry, Theoretical Physics, Geosciences, and Planetary Sciences.
+The broad areas of ongoing research activities in PRL are Astronomy & Astrophysics, Solar Physics, Space & Atmospheric Sciences, Atomic & Molecular Physics, Optical Physics, Astrochemistry, Theoretical Physics, Geosciences, Planetary Sciences and space exploration.

-The candidates selected as JRFs will be joining PRL in July 2020.
+The candidates selected as JRFs will be joining PRL in July 2021 (subject to COVID-19 local conditions).
 Following are the details of the research topics and tentative intake requirements in each discipline.
 To get more information on research topics, you may visit the web page linked to that discipline's name.